Will-Boulton/cloudflare_tunnel_minecraft_server/README.md

 Either using the GUI or the `cloudflared` cli - keep track of the tunnel name as you'll need this later as an environment variable `TUNNEL_NAME`

+Set a service over the tunnel as `tcp://localhost:25565` - this is telling cloudflare to forward TCP traffic sent to the tunnel to port `25565` on the server, which is the port the minecraft server is configured to run on.

 > **Setting `TUNNEL_NAME`**
 ><details>